tai-phamduc/College-ReactJS-Project/README.md

 # Movie Booking Website

-A full-stack movie booking website similar to Aovis, built with React, Node.js, and Express.
+A full-stack movie booking website similar to Aovis, built with React, Node.js, Express, and MongoDB.
+This project allows users to browse movies, events, and news, as well as book movie tickets with seat selection.

 ## Features

-- Movie listings with details
-- Movie filtering by category and status
+- Movie listings with details, trailers, and filtering by category/status
-- Movie trailers
-- Event listings
+- Event listings and details
 - News/blog section
-- User authentication
+- User authentication and profile management
-- Ticket booking system
+- Ticket booking system with seat selection
+- Booking history and management
+- Admin dashboard for content management
+- Responsive design for mobile and desktop

 ## Tech Stack